Darren Peetoom

-Darren Peetoom (born 23 August 1969 in Rotherham) is a former English professional darts player who competes in the British Darts Organisation events.
-He has qualified for the 2016 BDO World Darts Championship.
+Darren Peetoom (born 23 August 1969) is an English former professional darts player who competed in British Darts Organisation (BDO) events.
+He qualified for the 2016 BDO World Darts Championship.

 Career

 Peetoom qualified for the 1996 World Matchplay, where he lost to Jerry Umberger in the first round.

-He qualified for the 2016 BDO World Darts Championship through the Hull qualifiers before losing to Kostas Pantelidis 3–2 in the Preliminary round.
+He qualified for the 2016 BDO World Darts Championship through the Hull qualifiers before losing to Kostas Pantelidis 3–2 in the preliminary round.